Naturalness-motivated composite Higgs model for generating the top Yukawa coupling: INDIRECT SEARCHES

 Following the calculation in \cite{DiLuzio:2017fdq}, we can derive the contribution from new physics on the mass difference $\Delta M_s$.
 Comparing the measurement of mixing parameter \cite{HFLAV:2019otj} to the SM prediction by sum rule calculations \cite{King:2019lal}, we get the bound on the coefficient of the operator as

-for a top-philic color-singlet vector boson $V$, where the angle $\theta_{sb}$ is the mixing between left-handed strange and bottom quark.
-In our benchmark, the $g_V/M_V\text{(TeV)}=1$, we get the strong constraint as $\theta_{sb} < 0.005$.
-The bound can be relieved with some model building efforts to reduce the charge of $q_L$ under $U(1)_{EC}$.
-For example, if we can switch the assignment of $q_L$ and $\psi_L$ inside $Q_L$, the charge will be three times weaker and so is the bound.
+for a top-philic color-singlet vector boson $V$, where the angle $\theta_{sb}$ is the mixing between the left-handed strange quark and bottom quark.
+In our benchmark with the ratio $g_V/M_V\text{(TeV)}=1$, we get a constraint on the mixing angle as $\theta_{sb} < 0.005$ which requires a special flavor structure for the down quark sector.